rweigel/phys305/flux.md

 $\Phi_E^6=\mathbf{E}\cdot \hat{\mathbf{n}}_6A=E_o(\sin 30^\circ\jhat+\cos 30^\circ\khat)\cdot(-\ihat A) =  -E_oA(\jhat\cdot\ihat\sin 30^\circ+\khat\cdot\ihat\cos 30^\circ)=0$

-**Checks**: The flux is positive for faces 2 and 3.
-This is consistent with the diagram because if electric field lines were drawn, they would emerge from the volume out of these faces.
-The flux is negative for faces 4 and 5.
-This is consistent with the diagram because if electric field lines were drawn, they would enter the volume.
+**Check**: The flux is positive for faces 2 and 3.
+This is consistent with the previous figure because if electric field vectors point outward from the volume.
+The flux is negative for faces 4 and 5, which is consistent with the diagram because the electric field vectors point into the volume.

 ## Problem - Flux Through a Cube III